 10GBASE-T transceiver module and SFP+ optical transceiver are two of the most widely used 10G network connectivity.

 10G SFP+ transceiver is an enhanced version of the SFP transceiver that supports data rates up to 16 Gbit/s.
 It supports 8 Gbit/s Fibre Channel, 10 Gigabit Ethernet and Optical Transport Network standard OTU2.
-SFP+ optical transceiver’s connector is duplex LC, and it operates on LC fiber patch cables.
+SFP+ optical transceiver’s connector is duplex LC, and it operates on LC fibre patch leads.
 SFP+ transceiver is classified in different types, such as SR, LR, ER and ZR.
-They need to be used with appropriate fiber patch cable, like SR used with multimode fiber patch cable for short distance transmission, while LR, ER and ZR used with single mode fiber patch cable for relatively long links.
+They need to be used with appropriate fibre patch lead, like SR used with multimode fibre patch cable for short distance transmission, while LR, ER and ZR used with single mode fibre patch cable for relatively long links.

 10GBASE-T vs SFP+ Transceiver

 After the brief introduction of the two transceiver modules, we will compare them from following perspectives.

 Recent advancements greatly lowered the power consumption of 10GBASE-T server and switch ports.
 Early versions of 10GBASE-T switches needed up to 12 Watts per port, switch vendors now offer a range of 1.5 to 4 Watts per port depending on distance.
 In spite of the reduced power consumption of 10GBASE-T transceiver, 10G SFP+ interface uses less power—typically less than 1 Watt per port.

 With simplified electronics, 10G SFP+ transceiver also has lower latency—typically about 0.3 microseconds per link.
 10GBASE-T transceiver latency is about 2.6 microseconds per link due to more complex encoding schemes within the equipment.